rostom-baccar/Decentralized-Chat-Sytem/README.md

 ## Requirements:
 - Local Network
-- More that two computers on that Local Network (in order to test all the features)
+- Ideally more that two computers on that Local Network (in order to properly test all the app features)

 ## User Manual:
 1. Identify the IP Adress of the computer that will act as the Server